Do You Have Missing Teeth?

 Dental Implant Procedure in West Vancouver, BC

-Dr. Nick Seddon and Dr. Dhillon may recommend dental implants as a tooth replacement procedure because implants restore the function and appearance of the smile without complications.
+Dr. Dhillon and Dr. Seddon may recommend dental implants as a tooth replacement procedure because implants restore the function and appearance of the smile without complications.
 They are now a preferred method over dentures and bridges for replacing missing teeth in adults.

 Understanding Tooth Loss and Implants